 You will need to keep an eye on any force majeure clause in your commercial contracts since he coronavirus situation is likely to change over the coming months.
 You should be taking the following actions:

 You should review your contracts early if you think that your business, or your suppliers, may not be able to perform contractual obligations as a result of the coronavirus outbreak.
 This will allow you to identify your risks, and put in place appropriate mitigation.

-Decisions taken in relation to working practices may affect service delivery under your contracts.
+Decisions taken in relation to working practices, such as client visits, may affect service delivery under your commercial contracts.
 You should coordinate your approach in all parts of your business to identify and manage risks early.

 Consider your insurance cover

 You should consider whether your insurance policy covers losses associated with the coronavirus outbreak, and if it does, ensure that you comply with any notice provisions and other requirements of the policy.

 You should engage pragmatically with your customers and suppliers, as in many cases, the application of a force majeure clause to the particular circumstances may not be clear cut.
 You will want to be thinking about long term business relationship consequences of relying too strictly on force majeure provisions in your commercial contracts.